theRoice/theroice/README.md

 # Hey there! :wave:
 ## About Me:

   My name is Eric.
 BSCS Graduate of Eastern Washington University.
-Currently attending EWU as a cyber security graduate.

   I am:

-- 🏫 Majoring in computer science with a minor in cyber defense.
+- 🏫 Current graduate student in cyber security at EWU.
 - 🤖 Working to understand more technologies every day.
 - 🎹 Using my free time to learn more about sound, sound synthesis, and music production.
 - 🍣 Always trying to eat good food.